Alan Winde: 2024 electoral campaign

 On 26 August 2023, DA leader John Steenhuisen announced that Winde was the party's Western Cape premier candidate for the 2024 provincial election.
 The DA retained control of the province at the election, winning over 55% of the vote and 24 seats in the provincial parliament.

 Second term as premier

 Winde was re-elected as premier during the first sitting of the Seventh Provincial Parliament on 13 June 2024.
 He received 26 votes while his challenger for the position, Muhammad Khalid Sayed of the African National Congress, received 14 votes.

+In March 2026, the Western Cape Provincial Parliament's Conduct Committee found that Winde had breached the legislature's Code of Conduct by failing to disclose a sponsored foreign trip in the Register of Members' Interests.
+Winde had travelled to New York City in September 2024 in his official capacity as Premier and as the African co-chair of the Under2 Coalition to attend the 2024 Climate Week NYC conference.
+The return economy-class flight was sponsored by the coalition and valued at R51,000.
+The provincial government initially covered the cost of the flight and the coalition later reimbursed the cost.

+Winde did not declare the trip in his submissions to the Registrar of Members' Interests in February 2025 and the Leader of the Opposition in the Provincial Parliament Khalid Sayed lodged a complaint.
+The committee determined in its report that Winde attending in an official capacity and the subsequent reimbursement by the Under2 Coalition to the provincial government did not exempt Winde from the disclosure obligation.
+His failure to register the sponsorship is what constituted the breach.

 Personal life

 Winde married his wife, Tracy, in 1993.
 They have two children and live in the suburb of Claremont, Cape Town.
 Winde's son is studying sound engineering while his daughter has finished high school.
 Winde was a member of his daughter's high school's governing body.

 Winde is a type 2 diabetic.
 In May 2021, it was reported that he managed to turn his twelve-year history with diabetes around by doing a 21-day plant-based eating programme with the help of the Ubuntu Wellness Centre, a wellness non-profit organisation in Cape Town.